Dozens killed in Kazakhstan unrest, police say | Law-Order

 - Russian Federation

+Later Thursday, state news channel Khabar-24 cited the city commandant's office as saying that another 353 law enforcement officers were injured in addition to the 12 killed.

 Kazakhstan is experiencing the worst street protests the country has seen since gaining independence three decades ago.
-Government buildings have been set ablaze and at least eight law enforcement officers also have been killed.
+Government buildings have been set ablaze.

-A Russia-led military alliance, the Collective Security Treaty Organization, said early Thursday that it would send peacekeeper troops to Kazakhstan at the request of President Kassym-Jomart Tokayev.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)